lylim/hello-github-actions/README.md

-## GitHub workflow each time someone commits a change.
+## GitHub workflow each time someone pushes a change.

 Learning Journey